richardgfx/demo1/README.md

 2)richardxgf/server-tf-gpu (Tensorflow 2.9.3, Cuda 11.2, cuDNN 8.1, OpenCV 4.2, Python 3.8, Flask 3.0, Ubuntu 20.04)

-Dynamically download the GoogLeNet model, and the first inference would take longer time.
+Dynamically download the GoogLeNet model; so, the first inference would take longer time.

-The built-in web server is listening on 8000; after receiving an image, it will do the FP and return the class name and probability (the GPU may not be fully utilized because only one image is processed at a time).
+The built-in web server is listening on 8000; after receiving an image, it will do the FP and return the class name and probability.

+The GPU may not be fully utilized because only one image is processed at a time by the current implementation.

 # Deployment and Test